Demographics of Romania: Age structure

-As a consequence of the pro-natalist policies of the Nicolae Ceaușescu regime (see Decree 770), Romania has a higher proportion of people born in the late 1960s and 1970s its population than any other Western country except Slovenia.
+As a consequence of the pro-natalist policies of the Nicolae Ceaușescu regime (see Decree 770), Romania has a higher proportion of its population born in the late 1960s and 1970s than any other Western country except Slovenia.
 The generations born in 1967 and 1968 were the largest, although fertility remained relatively high until 1990.
 8.55% of the Romanian population was born in the period from 1976 to 1980, compared with 6.82% of Americans and 6.33% of Britons.

 Age structure by ethnicity

 Population by ethnicity based on age groups, according to the 2011 census: